-The Company's principal business activities include the acquisition, exploration, and development of natural resource properties for enhancement of value and disposition pursuant to sales agreements or development by way of third party option and/or joint venture agreements.
+The Company's principal business activities include the acquisition, exploration, and development of natural resource properties for enhancement of value and disposition pursuant to sales agreements or development by way of third-party option and/or joint venture agreements.

 The Company is continuing to advance its core asset - Cerro Las Minitas - a silver-lead-zinc property located in Durango State, Mexico.
 The property is a large land position and lies within the prolific Faja de Plata (Belt of Silver) of north central Mexico.
 On September 15, 2020, the Company closed a transaction with Electrum Global Holdings L.P. ("Electrum") to acquire Electrum's 60% indirect interest in the project for consideration of US\$15,000,000 in a combination of cash and common shares.
+The transaction now gives the Company complete ownership and full control of the Cerro Las Minitas project.